-Based on the distance of these wells from proposed wind turbines it is unlikely that Facility construction activities will have a long-term impact on shallow aquifer or residential water-well groundwater quality or quantity (see also Exhibit 10).
+Based on the distance of these wells from proposed wind turbines and the elevated position of the wind turbines relative to the wells it is unlikely that Facility construction activities will have a long-term impact on shallow aquifer or residential water-well groundwater quality or quantity (see also Exhibit 10).

-Based on the well data received and the planned setback distances required by Article VIII, it is unlikely that construction of the proposed Facility will have an impact on groundwater quality or quantity.
-Groundwater wells at the Facility Site average approximately 98 feet in depth based on data obtained from the private well survey (see Appendix 13-B).
+Based on the well data received and the planned setback distances required by Section 94-c, it is unlikely construction of the proposed Facility will have an impact on groundwater quality or quantity.
+Groundwater wells at the Facility Site average approximately 88 feet in depth based on data obtained from the private well survey (see Appendix 13-B).
 These depths are generally located within fractured bedrock or granular soil and are substantially deeper than the excavations proposed for Facility construction.
-As stated previously and shown in Figure 13-1, there are no known active water supply wells within 100 feet of proposed access roads or collection lines.
-Two private wells have been identified within 500 feet of collection lines that will be installed using trenchless technologies.
-Some of these collection line installations may be completed using HDD; however, the exact installation method for these crossings is not known at this time.
-One private well is located within 1,000 feet of a proposed wind turbine.
-The Applicant will adhere to the requirements of 16 NYCRR Section 1100-6.4(n)(1) to conduct pre- and post-construction testing of the potability of water wells on any non-participating properties within 100 feet of proposed collection lines, 200 feet of proposed turbine locations, 500 feet of HDD, and 1,000 feet of blasting locations.
-In accordance with 16 NYCRR Section 1100-6.4(n)(1), blasting will not be conducted within 500 feet of any known existing, active, water supply well or intake on a non-participating property.
+As stated previously and shown in Figure 13-1 - Revision 1, there are no known active water supply wells within 100 feet of proposed wind turbine or access roads, or within 100 feet of proposed collection lines.
+Eleven private wells are known within 500 feet of collection lines that will be installed using trenchless technologies.
+Some of these collection line installations may be installed using HDD; however, the exact installation method for these crossings is not known at this time.
+The Applicant will adhere to the requirements of 19 NYCRR §900-6.4(n)(1) to conduct pre- and post-construction testing of the potability of water wells on any non-participating properties within 100 feet of proposed collection lines, 200 feet of proposed turbine locations, 500 feet of HDD, and 1,000 feet of blasting locations.

-The Facility will have no effect on groundwater recharge.
-Construction of the Facility will add small areas of impervious surface (see Exhibit 5(b)), which will be dispersed throughout the Facility Site.
-Anticipated impervious surfaces at the Facility include, wind turbine, meteorological (MET) tower, and aircraft detection lighting system (ADLS) pads, access roads, the operations and maintenance (O&M) facility, the collection substation, and point of interconnection (POI) switchyard, which encompass approximately 25 acres and represent less than <1% of the total area within the Facility Site.
+The Facility will also have no effect on groundwater recharge.
+Construction of the Facility will add only small areas of impervious surface (see Exhibit 5(b)), which will be dispersed throughout the Facility Site.
+Anticipated impervious surfaces at the Facility include, wind turbine pads, access roads, the collection substation, and POI, which encompasses 33.4 acres and represents less than 1% of the total area within the Facility Site.